 You’ll love the 24″ FHD display that provides wide angles.
 Don’t underestimate its narrow bezels giving you a huge 90% screen-to-body ratio.
 The more screen it has the better viewer experience you get.

 In addition to that, this model also has a stellar external design – the most noticeable of which is the tubular stand as the base that can actually be tilted for maximum comfort of the user.

 You’ll love the peripherals and its indulging many ports.
 In addition to USB 3.1 and 2.0, the Lenovo IdeaCentre AIO 3 comes with a 3-in-1 card reader and HDMI out, should you need a second screen.

 7) ASUS AiO All-in-One Desktop PC, 23.8” FHD Anti-Glare Display

 With an AMD Ryzen 3 3250U Processor, the ASUS AiO is powered to handle any task.

-Powered by an 8GB RAM, 256GB M.2 SSD, and a gigabit-class WiFi; it has ports to connect all your peripherals.
+Powered by 8GB RAM, 256GB M.2 SSD, and gigabit-class WiFi; it has ports to connect all your peripherals.
 Fast start and quick load times, you will be loading files using a superfast SSD.
 Therefore, you enjoy not only convenient connectivity but also an amazing big-screen experience bot for video and audio.